arhuzaifa/P2P-communication-system/README.md

-Here's a basic README template for your project:

----

 # Peer to Peer Communication Platform

 This Python-based project implements a hybrid Peer to Peer communication platform using socket programming.
 It features a user-friendly GUI and allows peers to exchange messages and files.